Scifabric/pybossa/doc/user/create-application-tutorial.rst

   Sometimes the script fails because Flickr does not provide a sane JSON feed, so you will have to re-run it until you get one successful run.

+The script provides an example to use the CRUD methods provided by the API for the application (create_app also reads the application):

+.. automodule:: examples.flickrperson
+   :members: create_app, update_app, delete_app

 Presenting the Tasks to the user
 ================================